 We all know that a successful brand is one that delivers value to its users.
-The higher the value, the greater the level of customer satisfaction and this is the key to success of any business.
-Customer satisfaction can be represented by a metric called Customer Value.
+The higher your value proposition, the greater the level of customer satisfaction and this is the key to success of any business.
+Customer satisfaction can be represented by a metric called customer value.
 How to optimize this index and build a business image in the eyes of consumers?
-First of all, let’s get to know what it is.
+First of all, let’s get to know the customer value definition.

 Customers come to a purchase decision after determining whether they receive enough value for the price of the product or service.